Current Students

 If your current status of residence is other than “Student”

-* Please note that Kyushu University cannot provide the necessary document (for use by the organization you belong to) until 3 months prior to the day of enrollment.
+※Please note that Kyushu University cannot provide the necessary documents (for use by the organization you belong to) until 3 months prior to the day of enrollment.

 If you are in Japan under “Temporary Visitor” status of residence